opf/openproject/docs/user-guide/calendar/README.md

 2. Change your calendar to be private to you or public to your organization: Select the **[⋮] button** -> **Visibility settings**

    a.
-Check the "**Public**" box to make the calendar visible to your entire organization.
+Check the **Public** box to make the calendar visible to your entire organization.

    b.
-Check the "**Favored**" box to save the calendar to your favorites.
+Check the **Favored** box to save the calendar to your favorites.

-3. Any calendar that has the "**Favored**" box checked in the "Visibility settings" will be displayed under the "**Favorite Views**" heading in the menu bar to the left.
+3. Any calendar that has the **Favored** box checked in the "Visibility settings" will be displayed under the **Favorite Views** heading in the menu bar to the left.

-4. Any calendar that has the "**Public**" box checked in the "Visibility settings" will be displayed under the "**Public Views**" heading in the menu bar to the left.
+4. Any calendar that has the **Public** box checked in the "Visibility settings" will be displayed under the **Public Views** heading in the menu bar to the left.

-5. Any calendar that has the "**Public" box unchecked** in the "**Visibility settings**" will be considered "**Private**", and hence displayed under the "**Private Views**" heading in the menu bar to the left.
+5. Any calendar that has the **Public** box unchecked in the **Visibility settings** will be considered **Private**, and hence displayed under the **Private Views** heading in the menu bar to the left.

 ## Filters in calendar